 DSLR and mirrorless cameras are fantastic pieces of kit, made up of electronics and optics.
 But they have lots of moving parts, which can increase the risk of something going wrong with your camera.

-That said, when we surveyed more than 1,000 camera owners in 2019, we found that the large majority of cameras remained fault-free after five years of ownership.
+That said, when we surveyed more than 1,000 camera owners*, we found the large majority of cameras remained fault-free after five years of ownership.

 The three most commonly reported faults were: